DevSalma/node-app/README.md

 ### Run backend(Dev)
 To run the server(in first terminal), you need to run:
-- npm init -y - To generate package.json(Skip if already installed in User)
 - npm install - To install node modules(Skip if already installed in User)
 - npm run dev